iandunn/admin-notice-helper/readme.markdown

 	require( dirname( __FILE__ ) . '/includes/id-admin-notices/id-admin-notices.php' );

-Call the mEnqueue() method anywhere in your code after WordPress fires the 'init' hook.
-If you call mEnqueue() before the init hook fires, it won't work.
-If you want to call mEnqeue() during a callback to the init hook, make sure the callback is registered with a priority of 10 or higher.
+Call the enqueue() method anywhere in your code after WordPress fires the 'init' hook.
+If you call enqueue() before the init hook fires, it won't work.
+If you want to call enqueue() during a callback to the init hook, make sure the callback is registered with a priority of 10 or higher.

 	function foo()
 	{
-		$notices = IDAdminNotices::cGetSingleton();
+		$notices = IDAdminNotices::getSingleton();

 		if( $success )
-			$notices->mEnqueue( 'Successful' );
+			$notices->enqueue( 'Successful' );
 		else
-			$notices->mEnqueue( 'Failure', 'error' );
+			$notices->enqueue( 'Failure', 'error' );
 	}
 	add_action( 'save_posts', 'foo' );